DBC-Works/working-time-around/README.md

 # Working time around

 "Working time around" is a personal attendance and working time recording web application.
-It save records to browser's local storage, doesn't access any Web APIs.
+It save records to browser's local storage, initially doesn't access any Web APIs.
+You can also set up and send your activities to Slack by setting the connection(you need to register the app in the workspace and create an Incoming Webhook. please see [Incoming Webhooks](https://api.slack.com/incoming-webhooks)).

 ## Live demo